Piano Summer Course

 Currently serving on the Oxford University Piano Teaching Panel, he is a dedicated piano teacher whose students have earned acclaim in Young Musician competitions and beyond.

-Piano Summer Holiday Course
+Summer Piano Course

-The course will take place at Barbican House, Gloucester from 9.00-5.00pm each day, with a concert for family and friends at 4.00pm on the final day.
+The course will take place at Barbican House, Gloucester from 9.00-4.00pm each day, with a concert for family and friends at 4.00pm on the final day.

 Course aims: